'I'm not a saint': Lukashenko offers to hand over power after referendum | Politics

 Alexander Lukashenko, the leader of Belarus, said on Monday he would be ready to hold new elections and hand over power after a constitutional referendum, an attempt to pacify mass protests and strikes that pose the biggest challenge yet to his rule.
 He made the offer, which he insisted would not be delivered on while he was under pressure from protesters, after exiled opposition politician Sviatlana Tsikhanouskaya said she was willing to lead the country.

-The EU is also preparing to send a message to Russia not to meddle, after Moscow told Lukashenko it was ready to provide military help in the event of an external threat.
+Officials in Washington and the EU want Russia not to meddle in what President Donald Trump called a "terrible situation", after Moscow told Lukashenko it was ready to provide military help against an external threat.
 Russia is watching closely as Belarus hosts pipelines that carry Russian energy exports to the West and is viewed by Moscow as a buffer zone against NATO.
 Lukashenko and Russian President Vladimir Putin spoke twice this weekend.

 A burly former Soviet collective farm manager, Lukashenko used blunt language while speaking to workers on Monday.
 "We've held elections," he said.
 "Until you've killed me there won't be any new elections."